-Lest I get an attack of the Beeboids (that’s a good name for a sci-fi B-movie, if ever there was one) I should add that I would willingly stump up for a BBC subscription for expats.
+Lest I get an attack from the Beeboids (that’s a good name for a sci-fi B-movie, if ever there was one) I should add that I would willingly stump up for a BBC subscription for expats.
 I have no interest in any of the BBC’s other content so it would be expensive, but then VPNs aren’t cheap either.
 Such a subscription would render the time and money spent on proxy servers redundant and provide the BBC with more revenue.

 Instead, I fear the day will come when you need proof of a TV licence before you can get access to BBC programmes online – even in the UK – and expat cricket fans would then be well and truly stuffed.
 Fingers crossed that doesn’t happen, but if it does I hope that Talksport gets the rights to all Test match broadcasts.
 They did a couple of series recently and although the commentary wasn’t quite the calibre of Test Match Special at its best – and there were adverts, of course – they didn’t block overseas listeners because of stupid “rights issues”.

 Who knows what the future will hold for Brits living abroad who want to follow the greatest sport of all?
-For the time being, I would recommend ExpressVPN, or a similar service, for listening to TMS for reasons outlined above.
+For the time being, I would recommend NordVPN, or a similar service, for listening to TMS for reasons outlined above.
 Enjoy the cricket and good luck to our team!